juanburgos/100-days-of-code/log.md

 Continued working with the Simon Game Challenge.
 Was able to compare arrays successfully, but still having problems figuring out a proper order of sequence of operations.
 Will delete everything and restart from zero.
 Because I cannot understand anymore what is going on in my code.

+### Day44  #100DaysOfCode

+Using my Hyper Terminal:

+    Made a new folder called Calculator on my Desktop

+    Changed Directory to this new folder

+    Inside the Calculator folder, created a new file called calculator.js

+    Set up a new NPM package

+    Opened the project folder in Atom

+    Installed the express module using NPM

+    Required express in my calculator.js

+    Setup express

+    Created a root route get method with app.get()

+    Sent the words "Hello World, puñetaaaa!" from the root route as the response

+    Spinned up my server on port 3000 with app.listen

+    Ran server with nodemon

+### Day  #100DaysOfCode
+### Day  #100DaysOfCode
+### Day  #100DaysOfCode
 ### Day  #100DaysOfCode
 ### Day  #100DaysOfCode